betalars/mixxx-blogpost/content/news/2024-12-12-mixxing-up-pen-and-paper.md

 *[Play "Love as a construct" from Portal 2 on YouTube Music.](https://music.youtube.com/watch?v=UNhBzbN2rnA)*

+*As music is better listened to than explained, I curated some songs for you.
+I use YouTube not because it is my favorite platform, but because it likely is the most accessible.*

 ## Why use Mixxx for Pen and Paper

 There are many different flavors of Tabletop Role Playing Games like Dungeons and Dragons, Vampires the Masquerade or Fate.
 And there are many ways to play it.
 Some like it silly, some like it tactical, and I personally like it intense and immersive.